xolyn/nysg/readme.md

-> New York Sea Grant Flood Data Processing
+> New York Sea Grant Flood Data Analysis
 - Files are in time order `w1`(first week)~`w-1`(last week)
 - Read `readme.md` in each folder
 - `df.csv`: The final data for upload (still uploading if you cant see this file)